 Most forms of meningitis are caused by viruses.
 Pneumococcal meningitis, however, is a bacterial form of meningitis.
 It’s a serious disease that can cause death even with proper treatment.
 See your doctor right away if you suspect you may have pneumococcal meningitis.

-According to the Meningitis Research Foundation of Canada, up to 40 percent of people may carry the type of bacteria that causes pneumococcal meningitis in their nose or throat.
+According to the Meningitis Research Foundation of Canada, up to 40% of people may carry the type of bacteria that causes pneumococcal meningitis in their nose or throat.
 However, it’s dormant in the vast majority of cases.

 However, when this bacteria spreads to the meninges or its surrounding fluid, this infection is very dangerous.
-Even with speedy diagnosis and treatment, 20 percent of people who develop this condition will die.
-In addition, around 20 percent of those who contract the disease will have long-term health issues.
+Even with speedy diagnosis and treatment, 20% of people who develop this condition will die.
+In addition, around 20% of those who contract the disease will have long-term health issues.

 People typically develop symptoms one to three days after they were exposed to the bacteria.
 In some cases, the symptoms may develop sooner or later than that.

 The symptoms of pneumococcal meningitis usually come on rapidly.
-An infected person may develop the following:
+A person who has pneumococcal meningitis may develop the following:

 - chest pain